 SHORT BIO - Who is Laura Kaczor?

 Laura Kaczor (pronounced kuh-ZOR) was born and raised in Pennsylvania and at 8-years-old she first sang at a neighbor’s tap recital, and at age 10 she wrote her first song for her neighbor dying of breast cancer.
 At age 14 she began voice lessons with Susan Dash and soon became active in theater and music programs at church and school while learning piano, guitar, violin and flute.
 Being raised in a Christian home, Kaczor has had a personal relationship with Christ since the age of 6 but her faith was deepened at Creation Festival when she was 17 and first experienced contemporary worship.
 Worship became her heart and passion, and it was at that moment she knew she wanted to pursue a music ministry.
 During her college years at the University of Pennsylvania, Kaczor performed in Full Measure, UPENN’s Christian a Capella group and led worship for Campus Crusade for Christ.
-She seriously started writing songs while serving as worship leader for 7 years at the quarterly Jesus Fest that drew 1000 and united 150 churches.
-It was during this time Kaczor recorded her first CD Wake Me Up.
-In 2006, after graduating from college, Kaczor moved to Nashville and recorded an EP Wildflowers in 2007 with John Carter Cash (son of Johnny and June Carter Cash) at the Cash Cabin Studios.
-Three years later, Kaczor released Love Enough produced by 6-time Dove Award winner, Don Koch that was distributed nationally through Universal Music Christian Group.
+She seriously started writing songs while serving as worship leader for the quarterly Jesus Fest that began as a vision in 2000 that drew 1000 and united 150 churches for 7 years and led to LifeThirst Ministries in 2010.
+It was during this time Kaczor recorded her first CD of all original songs, Wake Me Up in 2006.
+After graduating from college, Kaczor moved to Nashville and recorded an EP Wildflowers in 2007 with John Carter Cash (son of Johnny and June Carter Cash) at the Cash Cabin Studios.
+Three years later, Kaczor released Love Enough produced by 6-time Dove Award winner, and co-writer Don Koch that was distributed nationally through Universal Music Christian Group.
 Kaczor enjoyed her first #17 hit song on Billboard’s Soft AC chart with Alive in You that stayed on the chart for eleven weeks.
 She was named a Top 10 new female Christian singer by NewReleaseToday in 2012.
 She later recorded her fourth album of all original songs, Restore Me, with some songs co-written with Amy Lewis Strother, which was released in 2015 and produced by multi-Dove Award Winning Producer of the Year, Ian Eskelin (Francesca Battistelli, Sidewalk Prophets).
 Laura has to her credit 6 Top 20-25 Billboard Soft AC Chart hit singles, and a #5 in the UK.
 Many of the songs written on the album Restore Me were produced during the difficult time of her first child, Samuel's open-heart surgery for a large hole in the heart, which was successfully repaired.
 Samuel is doing wonderfully and she and her husband, Kelly recently have been blessed with a new baby girl, Sophie.
 They are forever grateful to Lord for His faithfulness and presence with them.Wendell Gafford, President of Creative Promotions says, “Laura Kaczor is one of the strongest up and coming artists on Christian radio today.
 Programmers have quickly embraced her music, as well as her heart and passion for the Lord, and are excited about partnering with her in ministry.
 In my 20 years as a radio promoter, I have had few artists embraced by Christian radio programmers as quickly as Laura Kaczor!"

-Having written songs and led worship for thousands over the last decade, Laura and her husband Kelly founded the national LifeThirst Worship and Concert Ministry ( www.lifethirst.org ) that has toured the country since 2010 with a heart for restoration, transformation and revival of a generation through the unconditional love of Jesus Christ and knowing who they are in Him
+Having written songs and led worship for thousands since a vision that started in 2000, Laura and her husband Kelly founded the national LifeThirst Worship and Concert Outreach Ministry ( www.lifethirst.org ) in 2010 that has toured the country with a heart for restoration, transformation and revival of a generation through the unconditional love of Jesus Christ and knowing who they are in Him

 LONG BIO & ABOUT THE NEW ALBUM "RESTORE ME":